 Looking Back, Looking Ahead: Connections to History and Social Science in Grades 5, 6, 7 and High School

-Fifth graders studied the U.S from the Revolution to the Civil War and were introduced to the 20th century Civil Rights Movement.
+Fifth graders studied the U.S from the American Revolution to the Civil War and were introduced to the 20th century Civil Rights Movement.
 Sixth and seventh graders learned world geography and history, including the origins of democratic government in ancient Greece and Rome.
 High school students will study both United States History and World History to the present.

 Grade 8 Content Standards